visortelle/dekaf.io/site/blog/pricing-change-june-2025.md

 Thanks for using Dekaf!
 We are excited to continue building the best management tool for Apache Pulsar.

-In case of any questions, contact me at [mailto:kiryl.valkovich@proton.me](kiryl.valkovich@proton.me)
+In case of any questions, contact me at [kiryl.valkovich@proton.me](mailto:kiryl.valkovich@proton.me)